-TL;DR: Aetna, a CVS Health company, modified CPB 0008 governing color-flow Doppler echocardiography and myocardial strain imaging in adults, effective September 26, 2025.
-Here's what changes for billing teams.
+TL;DR: Aetna, a CVS Health company, modified CPB 0008 governing color-flow Doppler echocardiography coverage in adults, with an effective date of March 12, 2026.
+Here's what billing teams need to do.

 Quick-Reference Table